San Francisco Health Care Security Ordinance

 The Affordable Care Act and San Francisco’s Health Care Security Ordinance

 With employer responsibilities under the Affordable Care Act and recent amendments to San Francisco’s Health Care Security Ordinance taking effect, employers face a complicated compliance landscape in the coming years.
 The Golden Gate Restaurant Association has put together the following to outline coming changes and highlight issues and strategies pertinent to restaurant owners.

-In 2016, penalties are in effect for employers with 50 or more “full-time equivalent” employees (FTEs) that don’t make coverage available.
+While future of ACA provisions is unclear, penalties went into effect for employers with 50 or more “full-time equivalent” employees (FTEs) that don’t make coverage available in 2016.
 For small businesses, the Small Business Health Options Program (SHOP) is available to employers with 100 or fewer employees.

 For additional detail on employer responsibilities under the Affordable Care Act (ACA), the Kaiser Family Foundation has put together a helpful infographic.

 Key ACA Provisions Affecting Health Care Security Ordinance Compliance

 As of January 1, 2014, employer-sponsored stand-alone health reimbursement accounts (HRAs) were no longer permitted under the ACA.
 This removes a popular compliance mechanism for many employers and also has implications for employees.
 Any employee with funds in an existing stand-alone HRA will be rendered ineligible for federal advance premium tax credits when purchasing coverage on the state marketplace, Covered California.